mib4ek/fresco_mb/README.md

 How to use application:
 ./fresco_mb bind ~/path/to/FIFO &
-./fresco_mb send ~/path/to/FIFO - and on next step input string or put "q" for exit Output will be show in termenial.
+./fresco_mb send ~/path/to/FIFO - and on next step input string or put "q" for exit pkill fresco_mb - will send terminated signal to the application and unlink FIFO file.

+Output will be show in termenial.

 P.S: